pump-io/pump.io/README.md

   Defaults to 1200000, or 20 minutes.
 * *favicon* Local filesystem path to the favicon.ico file to use.
 This will be served as "/favicon.ico" by the server.
 By default, uses public/images/favicon.ico.

+You can also set these by passing commandline flags starting with `--` - for example, `pump.io.json`'s `port` value can be set by passing `--port`.
+Camelcasing like `urlPort` should be replaced with `-` (i.e.  `urlPort` becomes `--url-port`).
+Keys whose value is an object can be specified using `.` to separate nested keys.
+For example, a `pump.io.json` with the following contents:

+    { "params": { "host": "localhost" } }

+can be set by passing `--params.host localhost`.

 ### Web server proxy